ESE Mental Health Awareness Team

 I am a Senior Lecturer in the Earth Science and Engineering department and have joined the MHAT with a focus on helping PhD students.
 Ever since I did my PhD I have been interested in lots of different Earth Science topics and enjoy working with a wide range of people; but, I am also very bad at saying no to new opportunities.
 This means I often get myself into situations where I try to do too much and in the past this has led to stress and anxiety, which has manifest as physical health problems (headaches, rashes, optical migraines- I once went completely blind in my office for 30 mins!).
 After the optical migraine episode I have made a concerted effort to consider my mental health more in my day to day life.
 I enjoy reading about the latest research in well-being and I find that being knowledgeable about how the wonderful, but complicated brain works, can help you appreciate and nurture your mental health and stop you bullying yourself when problems do arise!

-Cédric M. John (Area of responsibility: ESE Mental Health Champion, Chair of the ESE MHAT, All students and staff)
+Cédric M. John (Area of responsibility: ESE Mental Health Champion, All students and staff)

 I am a reader in carbonate systems, and have been in the department since 2008.
 I also have the privilege to be the first chair of the ESE mental health awareness team, and the “Mental Health Champion” for the department.
 My interest in mental health stems from personal hardship and my experience of leading a research group.
 Most of us encounter difficult times at some point in our life, and I believe these, when overcome, can help us grow as individuals.
 The mental toll can be heavy though, especially in a competitive, high-demand environment.
 Having appropriate support is thus essential to overcome difficulties, and I believe that the work we are doing in the ESE mental health awareness team provides support to other members of ESE and helps create a better, less stressful work environment.
 My work has led me in all four corners of the world, and I appreciate the challenge and benefits of working in a multicultural environment.
 I am also fascinated by the link between mental well-being, happiness, and productivity at work, and group dynamics, or how to ensure people work together in harmony.